Subaru WRX: Japan

-The second-generation WRX S4 for the Japanese market made its debut on November 25, 2021.
-Like the other regions, the WRX S4 is equipped with the FA24 2.4L direct-injection turbo boxer, tuned to produce 202 kW at 5,600 rpm and 375 Nm between 2,000–4,800 rpm, coupled with the continuously-variable "Subaru Performance Transmission", providing an estimated fuel consumption of 10.8 km/L.
+The second-generation WRX S4 for the Japanese market made its debut on 25 November 2021.
+Like the other regions, the WRX S4 is equipped with the FA24 2.4L direct-injection turbo boxer, tuned to produce 202 kW at 5,600 rpm and 375 Nm between 2,000 and 4,800 rpm, coupled with the continuously-variable "Subaru Performance Transmission", providing an estimated fuel consumption of 10.8 km/L.

 Initially, it was available in two models: GT-H and STI Sport R. Within those models, an optional "EX" grade is available for an additional ¥385,000 that adds the Subaru "EyeSight X" advanced driver-assistance system.
 The instrument panel of the "EX" grades use a 12.3 in LCD display, while the conventional grades use two analog instruments with a small 4.2 in central display.
-A 9 in LCD display for navigation is optional for the non-EX grades, while EX grades receive a portrait orientation 11.6 in LCD display in the center console for additional controls and displays.
+A 9 in LCD display for navigation is optional for the non-EX grades, while EX grades receive a portrait orientation 11.6 in LCD display in the centre console for additional controls and displays.
 Compared to the GT-H, the STI Sport R model upgrades include electronically controlled dampers.

 In January 2022, Subaru and STI jointly exhibited several concept models, including the WRX S4 STI Performance, which mainly includes cosmetic upgrades, and the world premiere of the STI E-RA Concept, billed as a carbon-neutral car.

 Station wagon

-On October 14, 2021, the second-generation Levorg was introduced in Australia and New Zealand as the WRX Sportswagon and the WRX GT respectively.
-It is powered by the same 2.4-liter turbo boxer engine from the WRX sedan.
+On 14 October 2021, the second-generation Levorg was introduced in Australia and New Zealand as the WRX Sportswagon and the WRX GT respectively.
+It is powered by the same 2.4-litre turbo boxer engine as the WRX saloon.